 We put together the following steps to ensure you properly wash your compression socks:

-Fill a basin or bucket with warm water.
+Fill a sick or bucket with warm water.
 Pour a mild detergent into the warm water and agitate the water with your hands to ensure the detergent is evenly distributed.

 Soak your compression stockings into the warm water.
 While they are in the water, gently agitate each sock by rubbing them with your fingers and palms.
 Do not use aggressive rubbing, as you can ruin the fibers.
 Be sure not to stretch your compression socks in any way.
 This may result in deformed socks that may end up being too long or too loose.
 This process should only take a few minutes.